DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -p, --screenshot-path-pattern

 Specifies a custom pattern to compose screenshot files' relative path and name.
-This pattern ovverrides the default [path pattern](#path-patterns).
+This pattern overrides the default [path pattern](#path-patterns).

 You can use the following placeholders in the pattern: